pavonine-01/cyber-blog/content/post/Post2.md

 OAuth 1.0 was initially developed in 2007, but didn't become widely used until it was released as an open standard in 2010.

 OAuth 2.0 is a very different version from OAuth 1.0 and 1.1.
 OAuth 2.0 issues ***access tokens*** to the third-party client with the approval of the user.
-That third-party will then use that access token to access only the approved information it needs to provide its service.
+The third-party will then use that access token to obtain only the approved information it needs to provide its service.

 OAuth 2.0 in particular has a specific authorisation process depending on if the user is trying to access a web page, a desktop application, smart device or a mobile phone.